ptfonseca/pcal/cran-comments.md

 * Added a reference in the Description field of the DESCRIPTION file.
 This reference provides theoretical background for the statistical methods implemented by the package.

-* Included a README file.md file with an overview of the package and some examples.
+* Included a README.md file with an overview of the package and some examples.

 ## Test environments